Chikungunya Virus Infection

 - Previous vaccination with an investigational chikungunya vaccine.

-- Residence in or travel for greater than 1 month in a location known to have local CHIKV transmission.).
-Examples of countries with local chikungunya virus transmission include, but are not limited to, countries in sub-Saharan Africa, South Asia, the Indian and Pacific Ocean).
+- Past residence in, or travel for greater than 1 consecutive month within the past 6 months to, a location known to have local CHIKV transmission.
+(Examples of countries with local chikungunya virus transmission include, but are not limited to, countries in sub-Saharan Africa, South Asia, the Indian and Pacific Ocean).
 Residence in or travel to Central and South America, the Caribbean, Florida, Puerto Rico and the U.S. Virgin islands, if prior to 2013, will be permitted.

 - Plan to travel to a location known to have local CHIKV transmission during the course of the study or history of travel to one of these countries within 30 days prior to screening.
 Travel to Florida will be permitted.
 Those planning travel to Florida will be provided information on mosquito bite protection.